raml-org/raml-spec/versions/raml-10/raml-10.md

 A RAML processor MUST NOT allow one of the computed absolute URIs to be identical to another one; comparison of absolute URIs is done without consideration to the possible values of any URI parameter.
 Any URI parameter is not expanded or evaluated, but rather left as is.

 The following example shows effectively duplicated URIs, as both paths combine to the same `/users/foo`.
-This is forbidden.
+This would be forbidden.

 ```yaml
 /users: